mdcdi1315/mdex/Docs/Index.md

 ## Datapack developing with Mining Dimension: EX mod

-In order to ease developing with the Minecraft's datapack features, plus including performance optimizations, it defines and/or modifies some aspects of the game itself.
+In order to ease developing with the Minecraft's datapack features, plus including performance optimizations, the mod defines and/or modifies some aspects of the game itself.

 These alternatives are recommended due to the performance optimizations that most of them include.